 Lothal today wears the look of an abandoned town – with only its foundations remaining to tell the story.
 As a layperson, there is nothing much that you can make out.
 There are some ASI boards but they give a broad direction and hardly explain anything.
 Thankfully I carried the ASI booklet on Lothal, that I had picked from their headquarters in Delhi years ago for this very day – when I have to stand there and figure out what is what.
 Museum building at Lothal is the one you notice as you reach the site.
 And then you have to look around to find the actual site and walk towards it through a dusty path.

-Site at first looks like a giant complex that was abandoned after the foundation was laid.
+The site at first looks like a giant complex that was abandoned after the foundation was laid.
 A set of structures on a raised platform was the warehouse where the traded goods were stocked.
 The place does not look too big, and as we moved ahead the whole city appeared pretty small.
 But then I realize that my reference point is the towns and cities of today that are too big when compared to their own sizes even 50 years ago.

 Indus Valley Bead Factory at Lothal